pldubouilh/gossa/readme.md

 in a do-one-thing-well mindset, HTTPS and authentication has been left to middlewares and proxies. [sample caddy configs](https://github.com/pldubouilh/gossa/blob/master/support/) are available to quickly setup multi users setups along with https.

-### shortcuts
-the default UI is fully usable by through keyboard/UI shortcuts - press `Ctrl/Cmd + h` to see them all.